gilazo/notes/study/crossway/ephesians/templates/week 2.md

 2. **Reverlation of Spiritual Blessings in Christ from the Father (1:3-10)**

-"Blessed be" denotes that Paul is offering praise to God
+"Blessed be" denotes that Paul is offering praise to God for the spiritual blessings listed in the verses follow.
+The blessings are anchored "in Christ"- in his person and work in salvation-and "in the heavenly places."
+List the spiritual blessings "in" and "through" Christ mentioned in 1:4-6.
+What defining boundaries do "in Christ" and "in the heavenly places" place on "chosen in him", [[#^063fa7|"predestined"]], and "adopted"?

+> [!NOTE]

 ## Definitions
 **Grace** - Unmerited favor, especially the free gift of salvation that God gives to believers through faith in Jesus Christ. ^174c20

 **Apostle** - Means "one who is sent" and refers to  one who is an official representative of another.
 In the NT, refers specifically to those whom Jesus chose to represent. ^aa49cf

+**Predestination** - God's sovereign choice of people for redemption and eternal life.
+Also referred to as "election." ^063fa7